DataDog/documentation/content/en/dashboards/widgets/alert_value.md

 ---
 title: Alert Value Widget
 kind: documentation
-description: "Graph the current value of a metric in any metric monitor defined on your system."
+description: "Graph the current value of a metric in any simple-alert metric monitor defined on your system."
 aliases:
     - /graphing/widgets/alert_value/
 further_reading: